Takumi Minamino: Cerezo Osaka

-Minamino joined Cerezo Osaka youth team at age 12 and progressed through the academy.
-While at the Cerezo academy, players such as Shinji Kagawa, were in the first team, and Minamino would watch them up close and train with them.
+Minamino joined Cerezo Osaka's youth team at age 12 and progressed through the academy.
+While at the Cerezo academy, players such as Shinji Kagawa were in the first team, and Minamino would watch them up close and train with them.
 Minamino said of the club's youth team in 2014: "At Cerezo Youth, the current physical coach of the top team was the coach during my time in the youth team, it was insanely tough, really."

-In August 2009, Minamino participated Japan's U15 Club Youth Soccer Championship Tournament and helped the Cerezo Osaka's U15 side finished eighth place, as they were eliminated in the quarter-finals.
-Despite this, he was the top scorer of the tournament, scoring eight times.
-The following year, Minamino helped Cerezo Osaka's U15 team finish at the top of the Prince League Kansai and at one point, scored a hat-trick, in a 5–0 win over Kobe City Science and Technology High School on 11 April 2010.
+In August 2009, Minamino participated in Japan's U15 Club Youth Soccer Championship Tournament and helped the Cerezo's U15 side finish eighth place, being eliminated in the quarter-finals.
+Nonetheless, he was the top scorer of the tournament, finishing with eight goals.
+The following year, Minamino helped Cerezo's U15 team finish at the top of the Prince League Kansai and at one point, he scored a hat-trick in a 5–0 win over Kobe City Science and Technology High School on April 11, 2010.

-In 2011, he moved to playing for Cerezo Osaka U18s, as they participated in the Takamadomiya Cup JFA U-18 Soccer Premier League.
-Minamino was placed in 4th place as one of the top scorers in the tournament, scoring nine times.
-Minamino also helped the side reach the final of the J Youth Cup.
-They lost 3–1 against Nagoya Grampus U18; but nevertheless, he finished as the top scorer in the tournament, scoring thirteen times.
+In 2011, he began playing for Cerezo's U18s, as they participated in the Takamadomiya Cup JFA U-18 Soccer Premier League.
+Minamino placed in 4th place as one of the top scorers in the tournament, scoring nine times.
+Minamino also helped the side reach the final of the J Youth Cup, but they lost 3–1 against Nagoya Grampus U18; but nevertheless, he finished as the top scorer in the tournament, scoring thirteen times.

-After spending two years progressing through Cerezo Osaka's youth system, Minamino was registered to the first team in August 2012.
-It was not until on 17 November 2012 that he made his Cerezo first-team debut, coming on as a substitute for Takuma Edamura, in a 3–1 loss against Omiya Ardija.
+After spending two years progressing through Cerezo's youth system, Minamino was registered to the first team in August 2012.
+It was not until on November 17, 2012, that he made his Cerezo first-team debut, coming on as a substitute for Takuma Edamura, in a 3–1 loss against Omiya Ardija.
 Minamino made his first start for the side, playing the whole game, in a 2–2 draw against Kawasaki Frontale in the last game of the season.
-On 15 December 2012 he scored his first Cerezo goal, in a 4–0 win over Shimizu S-Pulse in the fourth round of the Emperor's Cup.
+On December 15, 2012, he scored his first Cerezo goal, in a 4–0 win over Shimizu S-Pulse in the fourth round of the Emperor's Cup.
 At the end of the 2012 season, Minamino went on to make five appearances and scoring once in all competitions.